NBIK15007U Advanced Ecology

 - Evaluate interactions between individuals at different trophic levels, e.g. plants/herbivores, prey/predators, and host organisms/parasites/mutualists/diseases

 - Code-based teaching will involve visits to one or a few locations and investigate them using relevant methods.
-We will investigate water, soil, biotic communities (plants, fauna, microbes etc.) and processes in the field and subsequentlig during laboratory work.
+We will investigate water, soil, biotic communities (flora, fauna, microbes etc.) and processes in the field and subsequently during laboratory work.

 - Concurrently, question-driven teaching will focus on the theory of ecological, behavioural, and evolutionary principles and will consist of lectures, seminars, and computer-based exercises.

-- Problem-based learning is applied in a group essay, which aims at answering ecological questions using empirical data.
-The essay grade contributes 30% of the final grade.
+- Problem-based learning is applied in an individual essay, which aims at answering ecological questions using empirical data and scientific inference.

 - 7,5 ECTS